lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

 ```

-2. From the results for the frame, pull out the number of vehicles that were found.
-Then start a loop to prepare a batch of vehicles for inference.
+2. From the results for the frame, the number of vehicles that were found is stored in totalVehicles.
+A loop is started to prepare a batch of vehicles for inference.

 ```cpp
       const int totalVehicles = ps0s1i.vehicleLocations.size();